Field theories of active particle systems and their entropy production: #1

 Comparing again to the original master \Erefs{rho_i_ME_mass} and \eref{rho_i_ME_matrix_rewrite} shows their simple relationship to the action.
 Upon taking the continuum limit, just as in \Eref{rho_i_ME_matrix_rewrite_kernel}, the sum over $\xvec$ turns into an integral.
 To turn the sum over $\yvec$ into an integral, the product of the fields $\phitilde\phi$ is to be rescaled to a density.
 This is a trivial operation, as the fields are dummy variables,

-Again, \Eref{def_harmonic_action} bears a striking resemblance to the master \Eref{rho_i_ME_matrix_rewrite_kernel}.
+Again, \Eref{def_harmonic_action} bears a striking resemblance to the master \Eref{rho_i_ME_matrix_rewrite_kernel}, a result closely related to Doi's original work \cite{Doi:1976}.
+The relationship between FP operator and DP action is very much like that of a Langevin equation and its Martin-Siggia-Rose action.
 Of course, \Eref{def_harmonic_action} simplifies significantly as some of the integrals can easily be carried out in the presence of $\delta$-functions.

 After turning observables into fields, expectations on the basis of the harmonic action are calculated as